-b.
-Deferred Loans Receivable
+B. Deferred Loans Receivable

 The City has made various rehabilitation and second trust deed loans bearing different interest rates to property owners within the City.
 The majority of the loans are payable upon sale of the property.
-However, if the property is not sold within a certain amount of years, as stated in each loan agreement, any principal and interest relating to the loan is forgiven.
-The balance of the loans outstanding as of June 30, 2022, was:
+However, for many of the loans, if the property is not sold within a certain amount of years, as stated in each loan agreement, any principal and interest relating to the loan is forgiven.
+The balance of the loans outstanding as of June 30, 2023, was: